dolthub/dolt-workbench/README.md

 We now provide experimental Linux builds (.AppImage).
 Please note:

-- Currently only tested on Ubuntu 25.04
+- Currently tested on Ubuntu 25.04 and NixOS 24.11
-- May encounter sandbox restrictions due to [Ubuntu's AppImage policies](https://github.com/electron/electron/issues/42510#issuecomment-2171583086)
+- Behavior may vary between distributions due to different system policies

+#### For Ubuntu Systems

-If you encounter Sandbox errors when running `./ Dolt-Workbench-linux-arm64.AppImage` and see:
+If you encounter sandbox errors when running `./Dolt-Workbench-linux-arm64.AppImage` and see:

 ```bash
 The SUID sandbox helper binary was found, but is not configured correctly.
 ```

+This sandbox restriction is due to [Ubuntu's AppImage policies](https://github.com/electron/electron/issues/42510#issuecomment-2171583086).
 Try one of these solutions:

 1. Lift restrictions temporarily (lasts until reboot):